-Baseball is back in Chicago this April starting with the Chicago Cubs home opener.
-The Cubs will be Chicago’s first major sports to have crowds in its stadium since early last year.
-Wrigley Field, the oldest ballpark in the National League, will be limited to 20% capacity (8,274 fans per game).
-Wrigley rooftops will also be open and will be required to follow latest guidelines for bars and restaurants.
+Baseball season in Chicago starts in April with the Chicago Cubs home opener at Wrigley Field, the oldest ballpark in the National League.
 Cubs season ticket holders will have an opportunity to secure tickets to games before they go on sale to the general public during the week of March 15 here.

-When: Opening Day is April 1, 2021.
+When: Opening Day is the first week of April.
 You can find their schedule here.

 Where: Wrigley Field, 1060 W Addison St, Chicago, IL 60613

 The White Sox Opening Day also takes place in April at Guaranteed Rate Field.
 You can purchase tickets here.